 The 2019 Designer Show House will be divided into five rooms, each planned and executed by a different design company.
 Another room in the “home,” created by WRJ Design of Jackson Hole’s principals Rush Jenkins and Klaus Baer and team, will cultivate a living space inspired by nature.
 WRJ Design will also create the hallway of the house with all spaces to include work from the firm’s collection of featured artists—and reflecting the look of WRJ’s soon-to-be-published book, “Natural Elegance,” which will be newly available at the WDC.

 Next, Harker Design will add character and warmth to its room design by incorporating a selection of furnishings outfitted in rich textures and neutral hues.
-Based in Idaho, Wyoming and Utah, the residential and commercial interior design firm offers flexibility in style and a client-based approach.
+Based in Idaho, Wyoming and Utah, the residential and commercial interior design firm offers flexibility in style and a sponsor-based approach.

 Anne Buresh Interior Design brings sophistication and comfort to a space dedicated to casual gatherings.
-Her philosophy of elegance and style driven by each client’s dream emphasizes an approachable room in this showcase that appeals to versatile uses.
+Her philosophy of elegance and style driven by each sponsor’s dream emphasizes an approachable room in this showcase that appeals to versatile uses.
 Furnishings will include inviting natural linen couches and accent chairs that create warmth and facilitate connection and ottomans that can be used for larger gatherings without sacrificing intimacy.

 Focusing on living spaces that inspire, Nanette Mattei Interior Design of Jackson Hole is also creating a Show House room.
 Sparked by turquoise gems used by Native Americans for jewelry design and objects, the room brings the harmony of nature, texture, color and form together with distinct balance.
 The design presents a journey of discovery that captures the creative spirit of living in the West.